fspoettel/arkham.build/README.md

 # arkham.build

-## Development

-### API
+## API

-The API is a separate project hosted as a Cloudflare worker.
-It mainly serves as a cache for the ArkhamCards GraphQL API and some arkhamdb API functions.
+The API is [a separate git project](https://github.com/fspoettel/arkham-build-api/) hosted as a Cloudflare worker.
+It mainly serves as a cache for the ArkhamCards GraphQL API and a proxy for some arkhamdb API functions.

-### Icons
+## Icons

-SVG icons are sourced from [ArkhamCards](https://github.com/zzorba/ArkhamCards/blob/master/assets/icomoon/project.json)'s icomoon project.
-These icons are loaded as webfonts.
-Some additional icons are bundled as SVG via `vite-plugin-svgr`.
+Arkham-related SVG icons are sourced from ArkhamCards's [icomoon project](https://github.com/zzorba/ArkhamCards/blob/master/assets/icomoon/project.json) and loaded as webfonts.
+Additional icons are bundled as SVG via `vite-plugin-svgr` or imported from `lucide-react`.

 <details>
   <summary><h2>Template readme</h2></summary>